MP for Feltham and Heston

 Parliamentary Under-Secretary (Foreign, Commonwealth and Development Office)

-Seema Malhotra is the Labour Co-operative MP for Feltham and Heston, first elected in December 2011.
-She currently serves as a Parliamentary Under-Secretary at the Foreign, Commonwealth and Development Office, and has previously held ministerial roles in Education (Equalities) and the Home Office.
-Earlier in her career she was a shadow minister for Education, Work and Pensions and for Business, Energy and Industrial Strategy, reflecting a long-standing parliamentary presence across government and opposition roles.
+Seema Malhotra is the Labour MP for Feltham and Heston, first elected in 2011.
+She currently serves as Parliamentary Under-Secretary at the Foreign, Commonwealth and Development Office, and as Parliamentary Under-Secretary of State for Equalities in the Department for Education, with a background in a range of government and opposition roles since entering Parliament.

 Generated 21 February 2026